seshachalam-yv/etcd-druid/docs/development/etcdoperatortask-design.md

 ---

 ## Next Steps

-- Design and implement HTTP endpoints in the etcd-backup-restore server to expose the etcd maintenance API, supporting both sync and async operations.
+- Design and implement HTTP REST endpoints (e.g., `/maintenance/defrag`) in the etcd-backup-restore (etcdbr) server to expose the etcd maintenance API, supporting both synchronous and asynchronous operations.
+These endpoints should be similar to the existing full snapshot endpoint (`/snapshot/full`), allowing external controllers or users to trigger maintenance actions via HTTP(S) requests.
-- Ensure the snapshot API follows the same extensible pattern.
+- Ensure the snapshot maintenance APIs follow the same extensible pattern, so new operations can be added easily.

-This approach allows `EtcdOperatorTask` to trigger etcd maintenance operations and monitor their completion by requeuing tasks as needed.
+This approach allows `EtcdOperatorTask` to trigger etcd maintenance operations (such as full snapshot, defragmentation, etc.) by making HTTP(S) requests to etcdbr endpoints and monitor their completion by requeuing tasks as needed.
+For asynchronous operations, etcdbr can update the status/result back to the resource or provide a status endpoint for polling.

----
+---$$